scottish-government-design-system/designsystem.gov.scot/styles/responsive-spacing/index.md

 ### Override classes

-The Design System provides spacing override classes that you can add to any element to give it responsive spacing rules for margins and padding.
+The Design System provides spacing override classes that you can add to any element to give it responsive spacing rules for margins or padding.
 The class names for these follow a naming convention.

 {% highlight css %}
 class="ds_!_{type}{direction}--{unit}"